Authentication methods

 Go to Authentication > Authentication Methods.

-Click on + Add authentication method.
+Click + Add an internal authentication method.

 Configure the authentication method: